Breaking the Curse of Dimensionality in Multiagent State Space: A Unified Agent Permutation Framework: Introduction

 \section{Introduction}

-Multi-agent reinforcement learning (MARL) has successfully addressed many complex real-world problems, such as multi-player games \cite{vinyals2019grandmaster,berner2019dota}, autonomous vehicles \citep{zhou2020smarts} and robot swarms \citep{huttenrauch2017guided}.
-But MARL algorithms still suffer from poor sample-efficiency and poor scalability due to the curse of dimensionality, i.e., the joint state-action space grows exponentially as the number of agents increases.
-The key to solve this problem is to reduce the size of the search space properly \cite{yang2021exploration}.
+Multiagent Reinforcement Learning (MARL) has successfully addressed many real-world problems \citep{vinyals2019grandmaster,berner2019dota,huttenrauch2017guided}.
+However, MARL algorithms still suffer from poor sample-efficiency and poor scalability due to the curse of dimensionality, i.e., the joint state-action space grows exponentially as the agent number increases.
+A way to solve this problem is to properly reduce the size of the state-action space \citep{van2021multi,li2021permutation}.
+In this paper, we study how to utilize the permutation invariance (PI) and permutation equivariance (PE)\footnote{For brevity, we use PI/PE as abbreviation of permutation invariance/permutation equivariance (nouns) or permutation-invariant/permutation-equivariant (adjectives) depending on the context.} inductive biases to reduce the state space in MARL.

-In this paper, we focus on the inductive biases of permutation invariance to reduce the state-action space.
-In MARL, the observation $o$ is typically represented as a set of components where each component represents each agent's own features.
-When the $m$ components are homogeneous, i.e., semantically same and exchangeable, there are $m!$ differently ordered permutations of the observation.
-But they inherently have the same information.
-Thus, building functions that are insensitive to components' orders, i.e., differently ordered inputs have the same output (permutation invariant), can significantly reduce the input space by a factor of $\frac{1}{m!}$ compared to the vanilla permutation sensitive functions.

-However, mainstream algorithms, e.g., QMIX \cite{rashid2018qmix} and MAPPO \cite{yu2021surprising}, ignore this property and simply take a fixedly ordered concatenation of the $m$ components as the input to a permutation sensitive Multilayer Perceptron (MLP), which is sample inefficient.
-For example, considering a case of two homogeneous agents, i.e., $m=2$, each agent has two features `A' and `B'.
-For each agent $i$, given $o_1$=[A, B] and $o_2$=[B, A], since the 2 agents are exchangeable, $o_1$ and $o_2$ are semantically same and thus $\pi_i(a_i|o_1)$ and $\pi_i(a_i|o_2)$ should be identical.
-But feeding these differently ordered observations into an MLP will lead to different outputs.
-Therefore, at least $m!$ times more samples are needed to train the MLP such that different permutations of inputs can have the same output.
-This problem can become significant with the increase of $m$.